WaveELD/old/book/ch04_matter.md

 # Energy and Momentum Operators and the Hamiltonian

-Using what we have just reviewed about special relativity, plus the notion of \<b\>conservation of energy\</b\> -- i.e., that the \<b\>total energy\</b\> of the system is strictly conserved over time, we can actually derive the KG from first principles.
+Using what we have just reviewed about special relativity, plus the notion of **conservation of energy** -- i.e., that the **total energy** of the system is strictly conserved over time, we can actually derive the KG from first principles.
 In keeping with physicist's penchant for assigning people's names to concepts that would otherwise be very easy to understand if just spelled out, the total energy of the system is also called the *Hamiltonian*' ($H$), and standard Newtonian physics can all be derived from the appropriate Hamiltonian (which is what W. R. Hamilton did).
 This motif of using the total energy of the system to derive basic physical laws seems to work quite well in many cases, and is thus the primary way that such laws are derived for different definitions of the total energy.
 Essentially, the physical laws are latent in any given definition of total energy, and really just amount again to specifying the dynamics by which energy gets moved around in different ways, without ever gaining or losing any total energy.

 After we derive the KG equations from a relativistic total energy Hamiltonian here, we will then derive the Schrödinger equation from a different Hamiltonian at the end of this chapter, and then we'll extend the Hamiltonian to include spin and coupling to the EM field in the next chapter where we derive the [Dirac equation](ch05_dirac.md) (which is just a more complicated version of the KG equation).
 You will see that the total energy equation and the corresponding wave equation are very directly related mathematically, and thus this overall approach of using the total energy to derive the wave equation is a very powerful tool that is important to understand if you want to really understand what these wave equations are doing.